chammett7/MissionDestruction/README.md

 To play Mission Destruction click [HERE](https://mission-destruction.herokuapp.com/)

 ## Acknowledgements
-Mission Destruction was coded by myself, Cecil Hammett, in the year 2018 as a way to learn and utilize HTML, CSS, and JavaScript.
+Mission Destruction was coded in the year 2018 as a way to learn and utilize HTML, CSS, and JavaScript.